assembler-institute/sass-clone-instagram/README.md

 <p align="left">
 SCSS, that stands for "Sassy CSS", is the file format that SASS uses to preprocess the CSS.
-It has the same syntax as CSS but including, of course, all the useful functions from SASS.
+It has the same syntax as CSS including, of course, all the useful functions from SASS.
 </p>

 ```